Anger rises as India swelters under record heatwave

 The World Bank warned in a report last year that parts of India were rapidly becoming "heat-islands", and that urban planners needed to act to counteract the dangers.

-"We are witnessing more serious and more extreme events," said Anumita Roychowdhury at the Centre for Science and Environment (CSE), warning about the impact on public health.
+"We are witnessing more serious and more extreme events," said Anumita Roychowdhury at India's Centre for Science and Environment (CSE), warning about the impact on public health.

 The heatwave has led to a jump in deadly ozone pollution in Delhi to levels that exceed government limits, the CSE said, with levels rising up to 315 percent in the city since June 1.